AlessioGr/NotQuests/README.md

 - Placeholder Requirements
 - Technical: Give Quest NPCs the quests they offer directly (attach the quest names to the npc/to the trait) for performance boost

 I'm not a professional programmer and made this just for fun.
-Code quality is close to 0.
-You won't find any comments or javadocs either.
-I just decided to publish it because, why not.
+You won't find many comments or javadocs either - I will add them gradually.